paulhagstrom/wavydots/README.md

 I think the image can probably be improved.
 First of all, it could be made smoother, possibly by hand.
-I tried a couple of different color combinations (red on blue, blue on red, green on purple) but the best effect did seem to be blue on green.
+I tried a couple of different color combinations (red on blue, blue on red, green on purple) but the best effect did seem to be purple on green.
 Further experimentation might be interesting, though.

 I had intended at this point to make some kind of ocean-based game, and even if possible dig a bit deeper into what triggers the illusion so that I could kind of force the eye to track in a way that would